Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: Experiments

+One reason may be that humans typically shift their attention rapidly between the most salient objects when searching.
+Captions, by prioritizing only the most salient features, better mirror this fast-paced, targeted attention.
+Detailed descriptions, however, broaden the focus range, leading to attention that doesn’t align with human searching.
 These results suggest that providing more context through human captions or detailed descriptions can lead to better performance in some evaluation criteria, aligning MLLMs with the HVS cannot be achieved merely by integrating human-generated captions and summaries, especially in Prioritizing, Free-viewing and Searching fields.

 \textbf{Field-Specific Hints Improve Alignment?} Since definitions and prior knowledge of the fields also provide cues for the HVS, we examine whether adding Field-Specific Hints can enhance model performance.
-For example, the hint for the Prominence field is: \textit{The detection of salient objects aims to simulate the human visual perception system by identifying and localizing the most visually striking object(s) in a scene.
-Previous research suggests that the most salient object is the one that attracts the highest proportion of fixations, as indicated by the agreement between fixation patterns and saliency judgments.
-In general, there are two primary priors: objects closer to the viewer are perceived as more salient, and salient objects often appear near the center of the scene.
-Additionally, cues such as color contrast, spatial bias, and depth contrast also influence saliency. } Refer to Sec.
-E in supplementary for Field-Specific Hints in each field.
+For example, the simplified hint for the Prominence field is: \textit{The detection of salient objects aims to simulate the human visual perception system by identifying and localizing the most visually striking object(s) in a scene. ... (omitted), cues such as color contrast, spatial bias, and depth contrast also influence saliency.} Refer to Sec.
+5 in supplementary for full hints in each field.

 Table~\ref{tab:ablation_system} summarizes the results on GPT-4o.
 Our results show an improvement in the Prominence, Subitizing, and Prioritizing fields but a noticeable decrease in performance for Free-viewing and Searching.
 This decline suggests that too much contextual information may hinder the model’s focus on the raw visual features necessary for free-viewing tasks.
 A possible explanation is that prior knowledge might cause the model to focus immediately on specific parts of the image, disrupting the natural temporal sequence of the human gaze.
 This could lead to fixation sequences that are less representative of human free-viewing or searching.